-Before you purchase a new tent for your next camping trip, it is important to understand the difference between waterproof and water resistant tents!
+Before you purchase a new tent for your next camping trip, it is important to understand the many differences between waterproof and water-resistant tents.

-Depending on the climate and geographical region you plan to camp in, you may want to purchase a weatherproof tent rather than a water resistant tent.
-The last thing you don’t want to be concerned with on your outdoor adventure is being exposed to inclement weather, and having a leaky tent that soaks your gear.
+Depending on the climate and geographical region you plan to camp in, you may want to purchase a weatherproof tent versus a water resistant tent.

 What is the Difference Between Waterproof and Water Resistant Tents?

-Waterproof tents – sometimes called weatherproof tents – are constructed of nylon and polyester and coated with a finish material that repels moisture, causing it to slide right off without major absorption or seepage inside the tent’s interior.
+Waterproof tents, sometimes called weatherproof tents, are constructed of nylon and polyester and coated with a finish material that repels moisture.
+This finish allows water to slide right off without absorbing or seeping inside the tent’s interior.

-The coating typically is a silicon-based or polyurethane coating that fills the tent’s pores for nylon and polyester tents or wax if it is a canvas or poly-cotton tent.
+The coating typically is a silicon-based or polyurethane coating that fills the tent’s pores on nylon and polyester tents.
+Wax is usually used if it is a canvas or poly-cotton tent.

 A weatherproof tent will keep everything underneath it completely dry without the worry of water pooling on top or leaks coming through the outer material.